-Here are eight articles/book chapters you can download where I explore these issues further:
+Here are eight articles/book chapters free to download where I present the evidence and discuss these issues further:

 - Buchanan, J. & Young, L. (2000) ‘Examining the Relationship Between Material Conditions, Long Term Problematic Drug Use and Social Exclusion: A New Strategy for Social Inclusion’ in J. Bradshaw & R. Sainsbury (eds) Experiencing Poverty, pp. 120-143 click here